Five String Fiddles and their larger cousins, the Five-string Violas, Cellos and Double Basses, are gaining popularity, year by year.

 I do build a few instruments on speculation.
 If you like something I have already made, then we can talk about how to make it your own.
 If you know what you want, and I haven’t got it, then we can talk, and decide whether I am the luthier who can make your dreams come true.

-Give me a call, if you want to talk.
+Go to “Chronology” to see all the five-string instruments, or give me a call, if you want to talk.